colisee/rpi2GPT/README.md

 Notes:
 - You can use the suffix (K, M, G, T) as in 64G when specifying sizes
-- A size of 0 means the remaining disk space
+- A size of MAX means the remaining disk space
-- By default, the boot partition occupies 64 Mb and the root partitions takes the remaining device space
+- By default, the boot and root partitions are set respectively to 64M and MAX

 ## Example:
 ```